How the helloranked score works

 The ± and the discipline of "stable"

 Because answers are sampled, every score carries sampling error.
-We quantify it by bootstrapping: resample the week's answers 1,000 times, recompute the score each time, and report the middle 95% as the confidence interval — the ± you see everywhere.
-The same test gates every claim of movement: a brand only appears as a riser or faller when the confidence interval of its week-over-week change excludes zero.
+We quantify it by bootstrapping: resample the cycle's answers 1,000 times, recompute the score each time, and report the middle 95% as the confidence interval — the ± you see everywhere.
+The same test gates every claim of movement: a brand only appears as a riser or faller when the confidence interval of its run-over-run change excludes zero.
 If the leaderboard says "stable", it means the movement was smaller than the noise — and we'd rather tell you that than invent a story.

 Every methodology change is versioned and annotated on trend charts, and every raw answer is stored so scores can be re-derived.
 Numbers you can't interrogate are numbers you shouldn't trust.